Playing Rules

 4. When a direct or indirect free kick is awarded, all opposing players must be at least ten yards away from the spot where the free kick is to be taken, unless they are standing on their goal line between the goal posts.

-5. When a player is taking a free kick from within his defensive penalty area, the ball must be kicked beyond the penalty area and all opponents must be outside the penalty area.
+5. When a player is taking a free kick from within their defensive penalty area, the ball must be kicked beyond the penalty area and all opponents must be outside the penalty area.

 6. The ball must be stationary when a free kick is taken.
 The kicker shall not play the ball again until it has been touched by another player (either team).
 The ball may be kicked in any direction.